-- The beginning of the sampling period is characterized by low scattering coefficients compared to the second half of the period when scattering increases significantly.
+The beginning of the sampling period is characterized by low scattering coefficients compared to the second half of the period when scattering increases significantly.
 Several scattering peaks can be observed after the beginning of August (see Fig. 1a).
 Occasionally, local or regional biomass burning plumes reach the site during the dry season and scattering by aerosol particles increases significantly due to enhanced concentration of fine mode aerosol particles, which are more efficient in scattering light in the visible range.
-The major effect of multiple scattering artifacts is evident when comparing - 305 MAAP measured absorption coefficients and Aethalometer measured attenuation coefficients (see Fig. 1b).
-The absorption coefficients averaged $1.8 \pm 2.1$ Mm-1, with the minimum values occurring in the beginning of the sampling period, whereas a maximum of absorption (up to 15.9 Mm-1, measured by MAAP) took place between 18 and 23 August 2014.
-Calculated back-trajectories using the HYSPLIT model (Draxler and Hess, 1998) confirmed that air masses on the days of maximum absorption and - 310 scattering were coming from south and south east, an area with intense fire activity, see supplementary material, Fig. S1.
-Levoglucosan measurements further confirmed the predominance of biomass burning originated aerosol particles (not shown).
-From 01 June to 01 August 2014, the attenuation coefficient at 637 nm had a median of 5.1 $Mm^{-1}$ (3.2 7.9, interquartile range, IQR).
-Then, during the first days of

-August, it increased slightly until the biomass burning event took place on 18 - 23 August 2014.
+The major effect of multiple-scattering artifacts is evident when comparing MAAP measured absorption coefficients and Aethalometer measured attenuation coefficients (see Fig. 1b).
+The absorption coefficients averaged $1.8 \pm 2.1 \, \text{Mm}^{-1}$ , with the minimum values occurring in the beginning of the sampling period, whereas a maximum of absorption (up to 15.9 Mm-1, measured by MAAP) took place between 18 and 23 August 2014.
+Calculated back-trajectories using the HYSPLIT model (Draxler and Hess, 1998) confirmed that air masses on the days of maximum absorption and scattering were coming from south and southeast, an area with intense fire activity; see Fig. S1 in the Supplement.
+Levoglucosan measurements further confirmed the predominance of biomass-burningoriginated aerosol particles (not shown).
+From 1 June to 1 August 2014, the attenuation coefficient at 637 nm had a median of $5.1 \,\mathrm{Mm}^{-1}$ (3.2-7.9, interquartile range, IQR).
+Then, during the first days of August, it increased slightly until the biomass burning event took place on 18-23 August 2014.
 The maximum attenuation coefficient during this event reached 115 Mm-1.
-Details about this event, regarding chemical composition and CCN activity, are presented in Pöhlker et al. (2016a, 2016b).
+Details about this event, regarding chemical composition and CCN activity, are presented in Pöhlker et al. (2016, 2017).
 The observed absorption and attenuation coefficients represent typical conditions at the ATTO site for the wet, transition and dry periods.
-In the next sections, we present data compensated to account for the different filter artifacts and study the influence of the applied compensation algorithms on the AAE.
-The

-- artifacts that affect the AAE retrieval from filter-based multi-wavelength absorption measurements could be avoided by using photoacoustic spectrometric (PAS) methods that have been successfully implemented to measure light absorption by suspended aerosol particles (e.g., Ajtai et al., 2010).
-However, PAS measurements have high detection limits and have only been implemented at near-source measurement sites (Cappa et al., 2012; Cheng et al., 2016; Lewis et al., 2008) and not in clean - 325 environments like central Amazonia.
+In the next sections, we present data compensated to account for the different filter artifacts and study the influence of the applied compensation algorithms on the $\mathring{a}{ABS}$ .
+The artifacts that affect the $\mathring{a}{ABS}$ retrieval from filter-based multi-wavelength absorption measurements could be avoided by using PAS methods that have been successfully implemented to measure light absorption by suspended aerosol particles (e.g., Ajtai et al., 2010).
+However, PAS measurements have high detection limits and have only been implemented at near-source measurement sites (Cappa et al., 2012; Cheng et al., 2016; Lewis et al., 2008) and not in clean environments like central Amazonia.